 Porcelain-fused-to-metal: A porcelain-fused-to-metal crown is more natural and strong than porcelain or composite crowns.
 Porcelain-fused-to-metal crowns are highly durable.

 The Procedure for Dental Crowns

 Generally, when you receive a dental crown near you at our dental office, it will require two appointments to be placed.
 During your first appointment, your dentist will provide a local anesthetic and prepare your tooth that is receiving the crown.
 After your dentist has gently fired it down to reshape it, they will take an impression of your tooth to create a custom crown for your mouth.
-To protect your tooth until the permanent crown is ready, your dentist will place a temporary crown over your tooth.
+To protect your tooth until the permanent crown is ready, your dentist in Kitchener will place a temporary crown over your tooth.

 At your second visit, your dentist will remove your temporary crown.
 Before permanently placing your final dental crown, they will assess its fit first and then cement it into place.

 To learn more about dental crowns in Kitchener, ON, and your restoration options, contact our dental clinic today.
 We are happy to offer dental crowns near you.